 Reality

-But if you treat your body as if it were a fantasy, a balloon always colorful, intact and rising, you may suffer severe disappointment when your body calls out its need for care.
+But if you treat your body as if it were a fantasy —a balloon always colorful, intact, and rising —you may suffer severe disappointment when your body calls out for care.

 Eating Disorder Thinking

-Eating disorder thinking tries to find loopholes in reality.
+Eating disorder thinking seeks loopholes in reality.
 For example, you try or actually believe that you can starve and have a healthy, pain-free body.
 You believe that you can overeat certain foods or binge without gaining weight.
 You believe you can purge or over-exercise with no medical repercussions.
 You believe you can act out your eating disorder and have the body of your dreams.

 Key to Recovery